dedploit/lazydist/README.md

 # lazydist

-Automation Script to install specific files need to install tools from kali-linux to fresh debian based system.
+Automation Script to tools from kali-linux to fresh debian based system.

 Here the script makes it easy to install tools without messing your distribution completely by upgrading from kali repo , mean while you can install the tools individualy even without typing the complete code everytime.

 # usage

-Script can invoked and can use from anywhere from the terminal by specifying the package you need to install
+Script can be invoked and can use from anywhere from the terminal by specifying the package you need to install

 ```
 lazydist package_name